zwave-js/node-zwave-js/docs/api/node.md

 ping(): Promise<boolean>
 ```

-Pings the node and returns if it responded or not.
+Pings the node and returns whether it responded or not.

 ## ZWaveNode properties